-FastLane
+Set Up FastLane

 You can use the FastLane feature to reserve bandwidth on the router for a trusted IP address that you specify.
-The first time you turn on FastLane, you should specify the amount of bandwidth you want to reserve and set up the push button for FastLane.
+The first time you turn on FastLane, you should specify the amount of bandwidth you want to reserve and set up the WPS/FastLane button for FastLane.